West of Saylorville behind Puttmasters At The Pines:

 Can I bring my dog / sword?

-How do I become a Merchant / Performer?
+How do I become a Vendor / Entertainer?

 Which festival is this?

-Des Moines has been home to five different Renaissance/pirate festival events, produced by three different organizations.
-A sixth event was announced for 2020 but was later postponed.
-With four different events originally planned for 2020, keeping track of all of us may require taking notes.
+Des Moines has been home to five different Renaissance/pirate festival events produced by three different organizations.
+We brought the first one here in 1993, actually.
+For 2021, we currently know of four different events scheduled.
+Keeping track of all of us may require taking notes.

-This event is the “Des Moines Renaissance Faire” (official name).
-It began in 2004 and used to be at Sleepy Hollow Sports Park.
-If you attended any of the Renaissance festivals at Sleepy Hollow from 2006 to 2015, you were at our event, the Des Moines Renaissance Faire.
-If you attended any of the events out there in the past four years (2016-2019), you were at their new event.
+This event is the “Des Moines Renaissance Faire” (official business name).
+It began in 2004 and was the one that was held Sleepy Hollow Sports Park from 2006 to 2015.
+If you attended any of the events out there since 2016, you were at their new event.
 We hope whichever event you attended, you had a great time!
-(Think of it like a building was Joe’s Pizza for ten years, then they moved and Pizza By Tina opens up in the same building.
-It is still a pizza place, but a completely different business, even if some of the old staff now work there.)

 Who runs this event?

 Festivals International is a small family business (husband and wife team) based in Clear Lake, Iowa.
-We are the organization that started the first Renaissance festival in Des Moines back in 1993 – the Iowa Renaissance Festival.
-It ran for several years at the state fairgrounds before moving to Amana Colonies where it still operates today.
+We are the organization that brought the first Renaissance festival to Des Moines back in 1993 – the Iowa Renaissance Festival.
+It ran for seven years at the state fairgrounds before moving to Amana Colonies where it still operates today.

-In addition to the Des Moines Renaissance Faire, we also produce other festivals around the Midwest.
+In addition to the Des Moines Renaissance Faire, we produce other festivals around the Midwest.

 Why is this event no longer at Sleepy Hollow?